 Having to eject a patron from a nightclub doesn’t always mean that the floor man did not manage them properly earlier in the evening.
-Sometimes people come into a nightclub just looking for trouble, or can’t handle alcohol, or can’t interact socially with others.
+Sometimes people come into a nightclub just looking for trouble, can’t handle alcohol, or can’t interact socially with others.

 Sometimes, patrons bring their outside anger inside the club and no one knows about it until violence erupts.
 These people need to be asked to leave the club by the floor man as soon as their hostile conduct becomes evident.